 ENHANCE THE COSMETIC AND AESTHETIC APPEARANCE OF YOUR LEGS

 To understand vein disease, which is the primary cause of varicose veins, it’s first important to understand the venous system of the human body.
-The venous system is the part of the circulatory system that returns deoxygenated blood through veins back to the heart to be recirculated.
+The venous system is the part of the circulatory system.
+It returns deoxygenated blood through veins back to the heart to be recirculated.
 By contrast, the arterial system carries oxygenated blood away from the heart to be distributed throughout the body.
 The smallest parts of the venous system are the capillaries, which feed into larger superficial veins.
-If there is no evidence of venous insufficiency then sclerotherapy is performed to treat your spider veins.
+If no evidence of venous insufficiency exists, then sclerotherapy is performed to treat spider veins.

-Sclerotherapy is considered the treatment of choice for spider leg veins.
+Sclerotherapy is the treatment of choice for spider leg veins.
 The treatment is minimally invasive.
 The procedure also can improve related symptoms such as aching, swelling, burning and night cramps.
-Treated veins tend to fade within a few weeks, although occasionally it may take up to two months to see the full results.
-In most instances, several sclerotherapy treatments may be needed.
+Treated veins tend to fade within a few weeks.
+Occasionally it may take up to two months to see the full results.
+In most instances, patients require several sclerotherapy treatments.

 Spider veins (telangiectasias) are similar to varicose veins, but smaller and found closer to the skin’s surface.
 They take their name from their appearance, which resembles a spider’s web.
 Usually red or blue in color, they vary in size and can be found in other areas of the body besides the legs, including the face.
 Spider veins become very noticeable when they form clusters in sufficient numbers.
 Because of their small size and superficial location, spider veins rarely, if ever, account for any leg symptoms.
 Although seldom a medical issue, many patients seek to eliminate their spider veins to enhance the cosmetic and aesthetic appearance of their legs.